-However, we cannot be certain that we have executed such agreements with all parties who may have helped to develop our intellectual property or who had access to our proprietary information, nor can we be certain that our agreements will not be breached.
-Any party with whom we have executed such an agreement could potentially breach that agreement and disclose our proprietary information, including our trade secrets, and we may not be able to discover such breaches, and if we do, we may not be able to obtain adequate remedies for such breaches.
+However, we cannot be certain that confidentiality and invention assignment agreements have been executed with all parties who may have helped to develop our intellectual property or who had access to our proprietary information, nor can we be certain that our agreements will not be breached.
+In addition, we may not be able to discover such breaches, and if we do, we may not be able to obtain adequate remedies for such breaches.
 We cannot guarantee that our trade secrets and other confidential proprietary information will not be disclosed or that competitors will not otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.
 Detecting the disclosure or misappropriation of a trade secret and enforcing a claim that a party illegally disclosed or misappropriated a trade secret is difficult, time-consuming, and could result in substantial costs, and the outcome of such a claim is unpredictable.

-Further, the laws of certain foreign countries do not provide the same level of protection of corporate proprietary information and assets such as intellectual property, trademarks, trade secrets, know-how, and records as the laws of the United States.
+Further, some foreign jurisdictions do not provide the same level of protection for proprietary information and assets such as intellectual property, trademarks, trade secrets, know-how, and records as the laws of the United States.
 For instance, the legal systems of certain countries, particularly certain developing countries, do not favor the enforcement of patents and other intellectual property protection.
 As a result, we may encounter significant problems in protecting and defending our intellectual property or proprietary rights abroad.
 Additionally, we may also be exposed to material risks of theft, counterfeiting, or unauthorized reverse engineering of our proprietary information and other intellectual property, including technical data, manufacturing processes, data sets, or other sensitive information.
+These risks could materially adversely affect our business, financial condition, or results of operations.

-Our efforts to enforce our intellectual property rights in such foreign countries may be inadequate to obtain a significant commercial advantage from the intellectual property that we develop, which could have a material adverse effect on our business, financial condition, and results of operations.
-Moreover, if we are unable to prevent the disclosure of our trade secrets to third parties, or if our competitors independently develop any of our trade secrets, we may not be able to establish or maintain a competitive advantage in our market, which could harm our business.
+Our efforts to enforce our intellectual property rights in such foreign jurisdictions may be inadequate to obtain a significant commercial advantage from the intellectual property that we develop, which could have a material adverse effect on our business, financial condition, and results of operations.
+Moreover, if we are unable to prevent the disclosure of our trade secrets to third parties, or if our competitors independently develop similar or equivalent technologies, our ability to establish or maintain a competitive advantage in the market may be impaired, which could harm our business.